ceford/cefjdemos-data-jdm-help-en/articles/update-sites/edit-update-site.md

 ## Description

-The Edit Update Site screen shows some information about the update site.
+The *Edit Update Site* page shows some information about an update site.
 The Joomla! sources cannot be edited but other sources may allow editing.